 Heading back across the Straits of Messina onto the island of Sicily by train is always entertaining.
 Yes, it’s time consuming as they shuffle the engine and carriages on and off the boat, but once all are inside the bowels of the vessel, you can stretch your legs and get a blast of sea air as it crosses the narrow passage of water separating Reggio Calabria (on roster for a visit next season), and Messina.
 My trip would continue down the eastern side of the island, passing Taormina, the most famous holiday resort on Sicily, before pitching up in my host city for Easter, Catania.

-This would be my third visit to Catania, but my first opportunity to actually see a game in the city, having seen Catania away a bunch of times.
-I guess when we book trips, maybe weeks if not months in advance, there is always the hope that something is riding on the outcome of the chosen match.
+I guess when we book trips, maybe weeks, if not months in advance, there is always the hope that something is riding on the outcome of the chosen match.
 Indeed, this particular expedition was booked prior to my last visit to Italy, which became a hastily arranged gig at 4 days notice courtesy of the outbreak of war in the Middle East curtailing a trek in that direction.
 Can you believe it, I was actually going somewhere else, and not even to see any football whatsoever.
-If I know nothing of the game in any given land, why would I bother is my mantra.
-Getting ticks and counting lands/stadia that certainly does not exist in my world.
+If I knew nothing of the game in any given land, I certainly wouldn’t bother going.
+It is pretty much my mantra.
+Getting ticks and counting lands/stadia certainly does not exist in my world, I need to feel engaged.
 I have a low sphere of intrigue outside Italy.

 Anyway, with the UAE airspace closed and the flights and hotel refunded, I found myself with 12 days in the diary blank.
 Thoughts immediately turned to Italy for a wee trek, cobbling together a six day break, complete with hundreds of kilometres of travelling all arranged for three games of football and some culture.
 In the winter, the direct flying schedule to Italy from Edinburgh is restricted to Milan and Roma, with the latter an eye watering price at such short notice, so I plumped for the more northern arrival option.